Sole National Central of Peasant Rounds of Peru: History

-Prior to the 2021 Peruvian general election, CUANRC-P and Pedro Castillo maintained a friendly relationship.
+Prior to the 2021 Peruvian general election, CUNARC-P and Pedro Castillo maintained a friendly relationship.
 The Ministry of Culture of Peru added CUNARC-P to the Database of Indigenous or Indigenous Peoples (BDPI) in April 2022 to grant the group official political participation in governmental actions.
 During the 2022–2023 Peruvian political protests, CUNARC-P joined in demonstrations against the government of Dina Boluarte.